Hill's roundleaf bat

-Hill's roundleaf bat (Hipposideros edwardshilli) is a species of bat in the family Hipposideridae endemic to Papua New Guinea.
+Hill's roundleaf bat (Hipposideros edwardshilli) is a species of bat in the family Hipposideridae.
+It is endemic to Papua New Guinea.

 Taxonomy

 Hill's roundleaf bat was described as a new species in 1993 by Tim Flannery and Donald Colgan.
 The holotype had been collected in the Bewani Mountains near Imonda Station in 1990 by P. German and L. Seri.
 The eponym for the species name "edwardshilli" was British mammalogist John Edwards Hill, "in recognition of his outstanding contributions to bat taxonomy".

 Description

 Individuals have a forearm length of 49.6-51 mm and a very short tail length of 11.1-15 mm.
 It differs from all other Hipposideros species in its two club-like projections on its nose-leaf.

 Range and habitat

 Hill's roundleaf bat is endemic to Papua New Guinea in Oceania.
 It has been documented at a narrow range of elevations from 200-300 m above sea level.